pp4rs/2024-uzh-installation-guide/docs/windows-wsl.md

 If you get error messages, you can check the [troubleshooting pages][wsl-trouble].
 This can be a little daunting, come see us if you need in person help.

+!!! warning "WSL installation issues"

+    When we were trying this ourselves using Windows laptops provided by the University of Zurich we frequently got error messages saying the installation could not continue followed by an error code.
+    The missing piece is a need to change a setting in the [BIOS][wsl-bios].
+    Changing the 'Intel Virtualization Technology' setting to 'Enabled' fixed it for us.

+    If you don't feel comfortable making this kind of BIOS change yourself, we'll help you if you come and see us.

 ## Set up your Linux user info